 The Economic Community of Central African States (ECCAS) was established in 1983, and currently has 11 member countries that represent over 145 million people throughout the area encompassed by the trade bloc.
 The mission of the ECCAS is to promote regional cooperation and well balanced self-sufficient economic and social growth.
 The website provides a background on the trade bloc, in addition to information about each of the eleven-member nations.
 The website also provides news articles and some historical background on the issues that the group has faced due to sustained war during much of the trade bloc's history.
 The site is only available in French.

-The EFTA Surveillance Authority (ESA) is an organization dedicated to ensuring that members of the EFTA follow through with their agreement through the EEA (European Economic Area) to promote free movement of goods, services, people, and capital.
+The EFTA Surveillance Authority (ESA) is an organization dedicated to ensuring that members of the EFTA follow through with their agreement through the EEA (European Economic Area) to promote the free movement of goods, services, people, and capital.
 The site provides an overview of the EFTA surveillance authority as well as information on EEA and EFTA member countries, including internal market, state aid, and competition knowledge.

 The Enterprise Europe Network helps small to medium-sized businesses looking to find international partners, EU funding, financing options, EU law and standards, and intellectual property standards.
 They offer several services to help start and maintain a successful business in the European Union.
 Latest partnering opportunities are updated frequently and a search update is available to match users to their own partnering needs.